truongdinhduc-ecombest/github-workflows/README.md

 ### A. PR Title

-The title will appear in the Changelog visible to stakeholders.
+The title will appear in the changelog visible to stakeholders.
 It must follow the **Conventional Commits** format:

 `type: description`

-**Allowed Types:**
+**Allowed types:**

 - `feat`: A new feature.
 - `fix`: A bug fix.